-THE 80000-CALIBRE FAMILY The Pellaton winding system is the cornerstone not only of the 50000-calibre family but also of the 80000-calibre family.
+The 80000-calibre family The Pellaton winding system is the cornerstone not only of the 50000-calibre family but also of the 80000-calibre family.
 In addition, it constitutes a point of departure for innovations in watchmaking technology.
 Continuous improvements, occasioned by the use of new materials, for instance, have led to a significant increase in its service life.
 The 85 calibre became part of the legend of ultra robust watches.
 One of the most rugged movements ever manufactured by IWC was the 80110 calibre, unveiled in 2005.
-It offers maximum protection against abrasion and other defects, is easily accessed for servicing and has been continuously improved in terms of reliability and shock-absorption.
+It offers maximum protection against abrasion and other defects, is easily accessed for servicing and has been continuously improved in terms of reliability and shock absorption.
 Tough and attractive by equal measure, the IWC-manufactured 80111 calibre is featured in References 3231, 3233 and 5461 of the IWC Vintage Collection, where it can be viewed through a transparent sapphire-glass back.
+Top: The reverse side of the 59210 calibre with its exquisite Geneva stripe patterning.
+The barrel bridge supports the winding mechanism, barrel and differential, while the display wheel bridge with its "Probus Scafusia" engraving holds the power reserve display Top: Even under extreme situations, the reliability and precision of the Ingenieur Automatic Mission Earth are guaranteed by the rugged 80110 calibre.
+It features an integrated shock-absorption system that protects the rotor bearing

-THE 89000-CALIBRE FAMILY Developed and manufactured completely by IWC in Schaffhausen, the 89360-calibre chronograph movement features a significantly improved self-winding system and sets new watchmaking standards.
-The new design, which occupied an IWC development team for a full 4 years, was necessitated by a revolutionary chronograph display that enables the user to read off even relatively long times - 8 hours and 52 minutes, for example - at a glance: a circular totaliser combines the hour and minute counters as if they were a watch within a watch.
+The 89000-calibre family Developed and manufactured completely by IWC in Schaffhausen, the 89360-calibre chronograph movement (and its successor, the 89361) features a significantly improved self-winding system and sets new watchmaking standards.
+The design, which occupied an IWC development team for a full four years, was necessitated by a revolutionary chronograph display that enables the user to read off even relatively long times - 8 hours and 52 minutes, for example - at a glance: a circular totalizer combines the hour and minute counters as if they were a watch within a watch.
 Apart from this, the winding system now has four instead of two pawls to transmit the energy developed by the rotor, increasing the mechanism's efficiency by a noticeable 30 percent.
 After further development, the movement was known as the 89800 calibre and used for the large digital date and month displays in the Da Vinci Perpetual Calendar Digital Date-Month.